Frozen Shoulder: we can help!

-The Niel-Asher Technique™ is a 'natural' method of treatment that utilizes
+The Niel-Asher Technique™ is a 'natural' method of treatment

 The technique uses a specific and unique sequence of manipulations and pressure points to the shoulder joints and soft-tissues.
 In essence, these can be thought of as 'inputs' into the nervous system.